 Students should look carefully at who is providing the information.
 Is this a reliable and trustworthy source?
 Is the organization reputable and well known in the content area?
 If not, they may be looking at fake news.

 What is the website url?
-Having an unusual website address that includes “.com” with additional letters after can often provide a clue that the website is not a reliable source.
+Having an unusual website address that includes “.com” with additional letters after can often provide a clue that the website is may be biased or contain misinformation. .

-Then students should do more research about the organization and the author to see if the information gives any more clues on his or her reliability as an expert on the topic.
+Students should do more research about the organization and the author to see if the information gives any more clues on their reliability as an expert on the topic.

-When students understand the steps they can take to verify information, they are less likely to fall victim to fake news, conspiracy theories or misinformation.
+When students understand how to verify information, they are less likely to fall victim to fake news, conspiracy theories or misinformation.

 Validity of Claims and Arguments

-Does the writer make bold claims yet provide no sources or documentation to back up what is being said?
+Does the writer make bold claims but fail to cite sources or provide documentation to back up any claims?

 By searching multiple sources students will be able to spot problems with the information being provided.
-When was the article written and has it been updated?
+When was the article written?
+Has the article been updated?
 Are there charts, pictures, videos or other forms of data to back up the key points the author is making?
 Is the information merely the author’s opinions?
-Does the article list references that can be found supporting the facts?
+Does the article list references that can be searched to support the facts?

 Conclusion for Fake News